-Elizabeth Grattan Di Bartolo manages wine release communications, collateral design, social media, website updates, press, and events.
+Elizabeth Grattan Di Bartolo manages wine release communications, collateral design, social media, website, events, and press.

-“My job is really to free up the Kanzler family so they can focus on handcrafting incredible wine and getting it to our buyers with the most warm and thoughtful customer experience,” she says.
+“My job is really to free up the Kanzler family so they can focus on making small amounts of incredible wine and getting it to our buyers in a warm and thoughtful way,” she says.

 “We would go to all kinds of farms—apples, prunes, pears, walnuts, and wine grapes too.
 I felt reverence for farming early on.”

-“We didn’t have a TV at our house, so green growing things—cultivated or wild—was where the excitement was.”
+“We didn’t have a TV in our house, so green growing things—cultivated or wild—was where the intrigue was.”

-Meanwhile her husband Jon, who was on the winemaking team at VML / Truett Hurst, roped her into pouring wine in the tasting room occasionally.
-This evolved into taking a Marketing Coordinator position there.
+She entered the wine industry on the hospitality side at VML / Truett Hurst Winery, and from there moved into a marketing position.
 Alex Kanzler had just left his Associate Winemaker post at the same company to focus on his family’s winery.